vbekiaris/hazelcast/hazelcast/src/main/resources/CompletableFuture.md

 Design issue: is `ExceptionalResult` an impl detail of `AbstractInvocationFuture` (therefore private inner class) or can it be reused (eg in `Invocation.pendingResponse` it models the same thing, because we may want to hold on to the exceptional value until backups are done).

+### Code deduplication

+Execution of composed stages can happen in a few combinations.
+Code is repeated across all these places, sometimes within an executor submit, sometimes in calling thread.
+Exception handling needs to uniformly apply complete/completeExceptionally on each dependent completion stage.

 ### Deserialization of result